 A body of permeable rock that can contain or transmit groundwater.

 A group of animals that have four pairs of legs and a body divided into two segments.
 Spiders, ticks, scorpions and mites are all arachnids.

 A diverse group of invertebrates that have jointed legs and an exoskeleton, or external skeleton.
 Aquatic arthropods include horseshoe crabs and crustaceans like blue crabs and barnacles.
 Terrestrial arthropods include insects, scorpions and spiders

 An underwater structure made of artificial substances (such as concrete or metal) that mimics oyster reefs and provides habitat for aquatic species that live on or around aquatic reefs.

-The process through which airborne pollutants settle onto land or water.
-“Wet deposition” refers to pollutants that fall to the earth while attached to rain or snow.
-“Dry deposition” refers to pollutants that fall without precipitation.
+The process by which airborne pollutants settle onto land or water.
+“Wet deposition” refers to pollutants that fall to the earth while attached to raindrops or snowflakes.
+“Dry deposition” refers to pollutants that fall to the earth without precipitation.

 A still body of water or a still portion of a larger body of water that is unaffected by the flow of the larger body of water.
 A small stagnant branch of a river would be considered a backwater.

 Water, sand, or other heavy material used to give ships weight and stability.